 If a rock was thrown at you, whether intentional or not, that doesn’t mean you have to throw it back at the person who threw it at you.
 It does not mean that you have to throw it at the situation, at yourself, at an innocent bystander, or out into the world in any way – no matter how badly you are bleeding and cut open.

-Most people can’t put the rock down.
-They don’t know how.
-This is why those that can are so desired, powerful, emulated and the hardest to forget/get over.
+Most people can’t put the rock down; they don’t know-how.
+This is why those that can are so desired, powerful, rare, and the hardest to forget/get over.